Benedict-Hyland/weather_modelling/README.md

    - Add email alerts for failures

 2. **Data Analysis**:
-   - Use processed NetCDF files for weather analysis
+   - Use processed Zarr files for weather analysis
    - Implement time-series analysis on timestamp pairs
-   - Create visualization dashboards
+   - Create visualization dashboards with xarray and matplotlib

 3. **Scaling**:
    - Add more forecast hours (currently f000-f006)